-C12 Car Park – Currently Monash Residential Services Urban Community parking
+C12 Car Park – Monash Residential Services Urban Community parking

-The space currently offering car parking for MRS residents has been re-zoned for university development.
-During semester 2, MRS Urban Community residents will be reallocated parking bays in the N1 car park.
-This arrangement will remain until the end of 2018.
+The space previously offering car parking for MRS residents has been re-zoned for university development and construction has commenced.
+MRS Urban Community residents have allocated parking bays in the N1 car park.

 Work has begun to upgrade the physical work spaces of the centrally located Chancellery buildings.
 The revitalisation of these original 1960s buildings will alter the floor plan to support a more integrated and aligned way of working.
 Flexible pods, collaborative office and meeting spaces will improve the quality of interactions between staff and key partners and with students.